With the Anti Inflammatory Diet You Can Beat Rheumatism and Arthritis.

 This is because for those who can't tolerate gluten, it's a poison that adds to the toxic load on their body.
 Gluten intolerance, once rare, is now very common.

 - All foods of the nightshades family – tomatoes, potatoes, peppers (capsicum) and aubergines (eggplant).
 These are related to deadly nightshade.
-Many people are healthier for avoiding these foods, and they are probably the most important ones to avoid on an anti inflammatory diet.
+Many people are healthier for avoiding these foods, and they're probably the most important ones to avoid on an anti inflammatory diet.
 Cutting out just these from your diet can reduce your pain a lot, within days.

-- Bread, and perhaps wheat in other forms as well (i.e. biscuits, pasta, etc).
+- Bread, and perhaps wheat in other forms as well (i.e. biscuits/cookies, pasta, pastries, etc).
 For a lot of people the gluten in wheat causes problems.
 Bread is the worst form of wheat for several reasons, not least the large amount of yeast used in modern baking.
 Also bread is made from strong flour, which has more gluten than ordinary wheat flour.

 - Tea, coffee and alcohol.
 Tea and coffee contain caffeine.
 Your liver has the job of dealing with toxins like caffeine and alcohol.
 The more of these it has to cope with the less it can deal with other toxins.
 Alcohol and caffeine are also diurectics, which means they cause you to lose water.
 Water is essential for lubricating and cushioning your joints.

 - Citrus fruits.
 Many people find that these make their arthritis symptoms worse, though this may be due to the large number of chemicals used on them.
 Also, they’re usually picked before they’re properly ripe, when they're more acidic.
-Fresh, organic citrus fruits, in season, are probably fine occasionally - they’re a good source of vitamin C.
+Fresh-picked, organic citrus fruits, in season, are probably fine occasionally - they’re a good source of vitamin C.

 - Dairy products.
 Including milk, cheese, yogurt, butter, etc from any species – cow, sheep, goat, etc. Some people find that it’s only cow’s milk that affects them, but for others it’s any milk.
 Milk protein, like any animal protein, is very acidifying.
 Butter may be o.k. as it’s made from only the fat of the milk and doesn’t contain any protein.
 It's neutral rather than acidifying.
 Watch out for hidden dairy products in processed foods – e.g. whey powder, dried milk.